What keeps a car spinning out of control and smashing into something when the driver turns around corners at a high speed? A traction control.

 Why turn off traction control?
 You need the feature only in certain conditions, especially when the road is slippery.

-While logic suggests that leaving traction control on may assist, because it cuts power to the wheel that keeps spinning, it may actually cut power altogether, which will exacerbate the condition.
+If your car gets stuck, chances are one of the wheels is spinning.
+Logic suggests that leaving traction control on may assist, because it cuts power to the wheel that keeps spinning.
+But it may actually cut power altogether, which will exacerbate the condition.

-In such an instance, switch off the traction control system so you may utilize the “rocking” approach to ultimately get the car out (reverse the car a few inches, then advance a few inches).
+In such an instance, turn traction control off in snow or sand so you may utilize the “rocking” approach to ultimately get the car out (reverse the car a few inches, then advance a few inches).

-Again, you would believe that traction control can help in this circumstance, but it may not since it might cause the wheels to slip and stop power to them entirely.
+Again, you would believe that traction control can help in this circumstance.
+But in cases, it may cause the wheels to slip and stop power to them entirely.

 In this scenario, switch off the traction control and drive gently up the slope, which will be made simpler if your vehicle is equipped with snow tires, chains, or cables.

-Accelerating on an icy road when you are at a green traffic light with cars lining behind you.
+Accelerating on an icy road when you are at a green traffic light with cars lining behind you can also not benefit from the traction control.

 Given the risks involved, it is generally safer to keep traction control when driving on icy roads, especially in situations where other vehicles are around you.

-When the wheels lose traction due to hitting a muddy patch on a road.
+When the wheels lose traction due to hitting a muddy patch on a road, turning off traction control might provide some benefits.

-• Easier maneuvering: On some off-road or unpaved surfaces, like muddy trails, turning off traction control might allow for easier maneuvering by letting the wheels slip and adapt to the uneven terrain.
+On some off-road or unpaved surfaces, like muddy trails, traction control off allow easier maneuvering by letting the wheels slip and adapt to the uneven terrain.

 Disadvantages of Turning Traction Control Off